How to save and pay for a big purchase

 Assess your goals, needs and timeline

-When planning for major purchase, consider the timeline.
-Some major purchases — such as a home repair or a new car — may be critical needs that require urgent attention, while you may have more time to save for others.
+When planning and saving for a major purchase, consider the timeline.
+Some major purchases — such as a home repair or a new car — may require urgent attention, while you may have more time to save for others.
 As you consider your timeline, discuss and document your new goal with your financial advisor.

 Determine the true cost and your budget

-It’s easier to stay on track if you have a price tag, so determining the true cost of a large purchase is critical.
-Talk to trusted individuals for recommendations, get multiple quotes, do comparison shopping via the internet and take time to understand all costs associated with your purchase.
+It’s easier to stay on track when saving for a big purchase if you have a price tag, so determining the true cost of a large purchase is critical.
+Talk to trusted individuals for recommendations, get multiple quotes, do some comparison shopping and take time to understand all costs associated with your purchase.

-Once you know the cost, be realistic with how much cash you can allocate to this purchase (without dipping into your cash reserve) and how much you can comfortably save or borrow.
+Once you know the cost, assess how much cash you can allocate to this purchase and how much to save or borrow.
 If you plan to borrow, calculate your debt-to-income ratio — which is the percentage of your monthly gross income that is allocated toward paying your debts — for a clearer picture on the reality of financing this purchase.
-In general, your debt-to-income-ratio should stay below 36%.
+In general, a good debt-to-income-ratio is below 36%.

-If time is on your side, create a systematic savings strategy
+If time is on your side, create a systematic savings plan

-If you don’t have enough readily available funds to pay for the purchase and your time horizon is further off, create a savings plan.
+If you don’t have enough readily available funds to pay for your big purchase and you have a longer time horizon, create a systematic savings plan.
 One way to do this is to set aside a lump sum each month until you reach your goal.
 You also may want to set aside assets in a high-interest savings account or certificate of deposit (CD) specifically allocated for your purchase.
-These dedicated savings vehicles can help you easily track your progress, while also ensuring the money keeps pace with inflation.
+These dedicated savings vehicles can help you easily track your progress, while ensuring the money keeps pace with inflation.

-The longer the time horizon, the more options for potentially earning a return on the money you put aside.
-If your aim is to buy a car in six months, your options may be limited to a high-interest savings account.
+The longer the time horizon, the more options you have to potentially earn a return on the money you put aside.
+If you aim to buy a car in six months, your options may be limited to a high-interest savings account.
 On the other hand, if you’re saving for a wedding that may not happen for five years, you will have many options for investing and potentially growing your money.

 For purchases stemming from unexpected events, check your insurance coverage